 Enjoy the links to performances connected to our theme of LOVE SONGS IN CLASSICAL MUSIC until a brand new episode of Busy Kids Love Music airs in two weeks.

 Thursday: Serenade (Schubert)

 Are you subscribed to my podcast?
 If you’re not, head on over to do that today so you don’t miss an episode.
-Click here to subscribe in iTunes!
+Click here to subscribe in Apple Podcasts!

 If you’re feeling extra magnanimous, I would be really grateful if you left a review over on Apple Podcasts, too.
 Those reviews help other families find my podcast learn more about music.
 Just click here to review, select “Ratings and Reviews” and “Write a Review” and let me know what you love about Busy Kids Love Music.
 Thanks!